Despite science has made significant discoveries on issues about our planet and the space around it, we do not know everything about it.

 If there are many facts you didn’t know about Earth, then there are also many things you do not know about the Moon.
 For example, its center is 6,000 feet closer to the Earth, which hypothetically should have caused a path of greater instability, but the orbit of the moon is almost perfectly circular.

 Despite the popular belief, there is no “dark side” of the moon, since the gravitational force of the Earth makes the Moon slow down and rotate only once during a month (so-called “synchronous rotation”), that is why it is possible to see only one side of the moon from the Earth.

 Moreover, a really unbelievable coincidence is that the Sun is 400 times farther from Earth and 400 times larger than the Moon, that is why it seems to have the same size as the Moon in the sky.

 6. Earth is the only planet with plate tectonics

-7. The highest point on Earth is not the Everest
+7. Technically, the highest point on Earth is not the Everest

-You may know a lot about other planets of our solar system, but the truth is we recently started to explore vast oceans of our planet.
-In fact, more than 90% of the vast, deep blue seas remain unexplored.
+You may know a lot about other planets in our solar system, but the truth is we recently started to explore the vast oceans of our planet.
+In fact, more than 80% of the vast, deep blue seas remain unexplored.
 212,906 marine species are identified till now, while there are probably 25 million more that we know nothing about.